Free Couples Therapy UK: How To Find Mental Health Support

 Frequently asked questions

-Is there free couples therapy (UK specific)?
+Does free couples therapy (UK specific) exist?

-In recent years, more and more couples in the UK have sought therapy over disagreements about social media.
+In recent years, more and more couples in the UK have sought support over disagreements about social media.
 Social media can lead to arguments about one partner “liking” a post by an ex-partner or others.
 It can also lead to misinterpretation about comments made by one’s partner or their contacts online or a text message sent or received.

-How much does marriage counselling cost in the UK?
+How much does marriage counselling cost?

 The number of sessions required to address challenges can vary based on the needs of each couple.
 According to the American Association of Marriage and Family Therapy (AAMFT), marriage and family therapists tend to see couples for an average of 11.5 sessions.
-The AAMFT also states that approximately 65% of marriage and family therapy cases are resolved within 20 sessions.
-Solution-focused brief couples therapy is one approach that may help couples address a specific issue quickly.
+The AAMFT also states that approximately 65% of marriage and family cases are resolved within 20 sessions.
+Solution-focused brief therapy is one approach that may help users address a specific issue quickly.

-For many citizens, the most available way to get free therapy in the UK is through the National Health Service (NHS).
+For many citizens, the most available way to get no-cost therapy in the UK is through the National Health Service (NHS).
 This option lets you speak to your general practitioner or self-refer to a therapist on the NHS website.
 You will then be given a therapist when one becomes available.
 If you want a specific therapist, working with your GP may be helpful, as they can help you coordinate availability and other points of concern.
-NHS may not offer couples therapy for every case.
+NHS may not offer couples counselling for every case.
 However, you can make an appointment with your GP to learn more about accessing services.

-What percentage of couples survive couples therapy?
+What percentage of couples survive marriage therapy?

 Couples therapy in the UK is similar to couples therapy in other areas.
 Clients may be a married couple, dating partners, or family members in session, such as parents discussing divorce.
-Multiple couples therapy modalities, such as one-session relationship therapy, can be practiced to receive guidance or advice for a difficulty.
+Multiple modalities, such as one-session relationship counselling, can be practiced to receive guidance or advice for a relationship difficulty.
 Clients can expect to work with some form of couples therapist, whether a marriage and family counselor or a general couples therapist.
 In addition, couples may choose between in-person, video, or phone sessions, depending on the type of session most comfortable for them.

 To find a couples therapist, search online and work with your general practitioner for a potential referral.
 You can also try an online therapy platform, which may be more accessible.